 STATEMENT OF THE ISSUE:

 The industry lacks a method to describe modules that consist of one or more integrated circuits or other modules mounted on a printed circuit board, multi-chip module or substrate that connects them to a system through a set of pins.
 The following BIRD proposes a new type of file called .emd – Electrical Module Description (EMD) – that addresses this need.
-This proposal does not encompass an electrical description of connectors and other interconnect devices.

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION: